Peptide

 TB-500, Thymosin beta-4, and all other derivatives thereof are now banned from competitive horse racing, as well as all sporting competitions subject to the Code of the World Anti-Doping Agency (WADA) [3].

+TB-500 has been found in most cells in animals and humans.
+It is a chain of 42 amino acids.
 It is also known as timbetasin, and has a chemical structure of C212H350N56O78S and a low molecular weight [4].

 The primary function of thymosin beta-4 is in cell repair and regeneration.
 It exhibits most of its actions through the sequestering of actin, which — in the simplest of terms — means that it keeps actin in place.
 In the event of an injury, thymosin beta-4 would sequester actin at the site of the injury, signaling a cascade of other reactions to occur.